orgua/shepherd_v2_planning/44_hw_performance_v2.1r0.rst

     systemctl stop shepherd-launcher

-TODO: why is boot not working, try a second BB (copy to SD-Card)
+TODO: Why is boot not working?
+Even a fresh BB does not respond to a ~ 20 ms LOW nSTART

 External Button
 ---------------